BERNARD COHEN (b 1933)

 Bernard Cohen has described himself as "A storyteller and a creator of pictorial theatre."
 His tensely wrought and unpredictably complex pictures hold a unique position within the canon of contemporary art.

 Public exhibitions include a retrospective at the Hayward Gallery, London in 1972, which then toured to Newcastle and Leeds; Artist in Focus, Six Paintings from the Tate Gallery Collection, The Tate Gallery, London in 1995; Stroll on!
 Aspects of British Abstract Art in the Sixties, Mamco, Musée d’Art Moderne et Contemporain, Geneva in 2006; and Abstraction and the Human Figure at CAM’s British Art Collection, Calouste Gulbenkian Foundation, Lisbon in 2010.
-In 2018 Cohen's work was exhbited as a Spotlight exhibition at Tate Britain.
-In 2018 he was also featured in Post-Pop at the Gulbenkian Foundation, Lisbon and in Kaleidoscope at the Walker Art Gallery, Liverpool.
+In 2017 Cohen's work was exhibited as a Spotlight exhibition at Tate Britain.
+In 2018 he was featured in Post-Pop at the Gulbenkian Foundation, Lisbon and in Kaleidoscope at the Walker Art Gallery, Liverpool.